jon-heard/obsidian-inline-scripts/README.md

 ## TODO

 ### 0.12.0
 - Add empty shortcut clears out shortcut addition.
-It is auto-added to the end of each shortcut file
+It is auto-added to the end of each shortcut-file
 	- don't forget to update documentation about this
 - / add an automatic "help" shortcut that lists all "* help" lines.
-- add a mention of submitting shortcut files to readme
+- add a mention of submitting shortcut-files to readme
 - React to community feedback until plugin is accepted into the community.

 ### 1.0.0